 748 million people in the world do not have access to an improved source of drinking water.

-Do you know any fun, strange or interesting facts about water you’d like to share?
-Share them here in the comments section below!
+Do you know any fun facts about water?
+Share them in the comments below!